 Isuzu D-Max (2021-)

-On the road, the Isuzu is not as good to drive as a Ford Ranger and the 1.9-litre turbodiesel engine has its work cut out to keep things moving at a reasonable pace when towing or using the full payload of its pickup bed.
+On the road, the Isuzu is not as good to drive as a Ford Ranger and the 1.9-litre turbodiesel engine has its work cut out to keep things moving at a reasonable pace when towing or using the full payload capacity of its load bed.
 Still, it can tow up to 3.5-tonnes and it’s excellent off the road.
 The cabin is also one of the most comfortable and spacious in this class.
-Fancy something more hardcore?
-Check out the AT35 version of the D-Max, which has been fettled by Icelandic off-roading experts Arctic Trucks, and features high-performance suspension and a range of hardcore body enhancements.
+Like the idea of the D-Max, but want something cheaper?
+Well, why not check out the used pickup market?
+There you can find pickups that are no longer available new like the Mitsubishi L200 and Nissan Navara, both of which make excellent used buys.

 Isuzu D-Max Review

-The SsangYong Musso may be pitched as a more affordable entry to the new pickup market, but don’t think there’s anything cut-price about it.
+The Musso — originally a Ssangyong, but more recently a KGM, after the Korean manufacturer’s rebrand — may be pitched as a more affordable pickup on the automotive market, but don’t think there’s anything cut-price about it.
 It comes with a superb seven-year warranty as standard, as well as a double-cab interior with generous amounts of space and equipment.
 It will also lug a 3.5-tonne trailer with ease and it’s more than able to deal with muddy, rough terrain.

 Where the Musso does fall behind its rivals is with on-road refinement.
-The 2.2-litre turbodiesel engine is now up to 202bhp, so it has plenty of pulling power, but it’s noisy compared to most rivals.
-You’ll also find the ride in the Musso very bouncy unless there’s quite a bit of cargo in the load bay, which can carry up to 1,140kg.
+The 2.2-litre turbodiesel engine is now up to 199bhp, so it has plenty of pulling power, but it’s noisy compared to most rivals, and it’s not particularly fuel-efficient.
+You’ll also find the ride in the Musso very bouncy unless there’s quite a bit of cargo in the load bay, which can carry up to 1,140kg, and MPG figures aren’t up there with the best either.
 As a cost-effective beast of burden, the Musso works, but there are better family-biased rivals out there.

 Ssangyong Musso Review